Paralowie, South Australia: Paralowie House and grounds

 The villa located at 94 Waterloo Corner Road which was built in 1894, is listed both as a State Heritage Place on the South Australian Heritage Register and on the former Register of the National Estate.
 It is historically representative of the time which Salisbury North had not yet been incorporated into the Adelaide metropolitan area, but instead was home to a number of larger estates in what was still a semi-rural environment.
 It is an example of popular late 19th century architecture and is still in excellent condition.
 The house was often used for bonfires and gatherings during the Boer war.
 The premises is now used for a Commonwealth funded youth homelessness early intervention program run by the UnitingCare Wesley church.

+Paralowie R-12 School

+Located on Whites Road, Paralowie R-12 School has 1525 students from Reception to Year 12.